Nathanielneil/drone_rl_airsim/README.md

 ## Project Overview

-This repository implements a complete suite of reinforcement learning algorithms specifically designed for UAV autonomous navigation, obstacle avoidance, and target tracking in realistic 3D environments.
+This repository implements a complete suite of reinforcement learning algorithms specifically designed for UAV autonomous navigation, obstacle avoidance in realistic 3D environments.
 From classic value-based methods to cutting-edge actor-critic algorithms, this collection provides researchers and developers with battle-tested implementations ready for real-world drone applications.

 ## Algorithm Arsenal